mor10/simone/README.md

 2. Header text color
 3. Link color (changes link colors throughout the site including site title.
 Also sets color of .border-custom class.)
 4. Optional Header image of 1280px x 300px
+5. Sidebar position: Simone can be configured to display the sidebar on the right (default) or on the left.

 ### Widgetized areas
-1. Right sidebar, max content width 300px.
+1. Sidebar, max content width 300px.
 2. Footer, max content width 320px.

 ### Post Formats